Greenville Council of Garden Clubs

 - Docents The docents program of the Kilgore-Lewis House and Grounds promotes community relations by assisting members and visitors with information and tours.
 Volunteers welcome guests and give tours of our historic property.

 - Growing the Endowment The Endowment to provide for our Headquarters site in perpetuity will continue to be publicized to our members and the general public, with special recognition for the first 100 individuals or clubs that donate at least $1,000 for this purpose.
 They are honored as the Kilgore-Lewis Circle of 100 on a plaque which will be displayed in the House.

-- The Kilgore-Lewis House and Grounds We will continue to be diligent in the ongoing maintenance and improvement of the historic house that serves as Council headquarters and the five and a half acres of land that surround it.
-Projects this year will include porch repairs, painting and reupholstering of furniture.
+- The Kilgore-Lewis House and Grounds We continue to be diligent in the ongoing maintenance and improvement of the historic house that serves as Council headquarters and the 5.5 acres of gardens we enjoy.
+Many upgrading and repair projects keep us busy year round.

 - Presidents’ Garden We will continue to honor those presidents who have served with the Council at a special location on our grounds.